 PS C:\windows\system32> Install-Module -Name MSOnline

-Click on the Yes to All button to confirm the installation as shown below.
+As shown below, click the Yes to All button to confirm the installation.

-Now You can able to see below, It started installing the MSOnline module without any issue.
+You can see below that it started installing the MSOnline module without any issues.

 Conclusion

-In this Azure tutorial, we discussed how exactly you can fix the error, No match was found for the specified search criteria and module name ‘MSOnline’ and Install-packageprovider no match was found for the specified search criteria for the provider ‘nuget’.
-The same solution will also fix the below errors
+This Azure tutorial discussed how exactly you can fix the error.
+No match was found for the specified search criteria and module name ‘MSOnline’ and Install-packageprovider no match was found for the specified search criteria for the provider ‘nuget’.

 I hope it helped you to fix your issues.